ix-ax/axsharp/docfx/articles/blazor/RENDERABLECONTENT.md

 ## What is RenderableContentControl?

-RenderableContentControl is a Blazor component, which is able to automatically generate UI from C# objects acquired within Ix Framework.
+RenderableContentControl is a Blazor component, which is able to automatically generate UI from C# objects acquired within AXSharp.
-Ix compiler will create twin C# classes of PLC classes, which instances can be pass to RenderableContentControl to generate corresponding views.
+AXSharp compiler will create twin C# classes of PLC classes, which instances can be pass to RenderableContentControl to generate corresponding views.
 It can render both complex objects (*ITwinObject* type) and primitive objects containing values (*ITwinPrimitive* type).
 In addition, resulting UI can be adjusted with attributes from PLC code.